 As an added bonus, this Valentine’s Day at Walt Disney World Tips post is written for the procrastinators out there.
 It offers restaurant recommendations for last-minute ADRs and other ideas that don’t need to be booked months in advance.
 Perfect for anyone who has had to Google “what day is Valentine’s Day?” because they forgot it’s on February 14th every year.
 (Not that this has ever happened to me or anything…)

 There are several things to do that are romantic at Walt Disney World.
-You could book a romantic horse-drawn carriage ride at Port Orleans Riverside, French Quarter, or Fort Wilderness Campground.
+You could book a romantic horse-drawn carriage ride at Fort Wilderness Campground.
 You could surprise your spouse with a couples spa treatment at one of the Deluxe Resorts.
 However, there’s one thing that’s an absolute must-do…

 Of course, we’re talking about EATING.
 Nothing says romance is in the air like devouring some lobster mac & cheese, scarfing down a steak the size of your head, and finishing things off with a dessert that’s literally on fire.
 (Hey, you can always work off those calories later!)

-If you’re visiting Walt Disney World with your kids on Valentine’s Day and want to do a romantic date night without them, you can hire in-room childcare.
-Kid’s Nite Out offers one-to-one babysitting in the comfort of your Walt Disney World hotel room.
+For another, those visiting with kids cannot currently hire in-room childcare.
+Normally, Kid’s Nite Out offers one-to-one babysitting in the comfort of your Walt Disney World hotel room.
 These babysitters provide arts & crafts, read, and play games (among other activities) for kids 6 months to 12 years of age.

 With all of that said, here are some of our top picks for Valentine’s Day dining at Walt Disney World, including several options inside the parks or with last-minute ADR availability…